 Don’t be afraid to hand over some of your action plan tasks.
-If you’re not ready to hire someone to help you, ask family (even the “haters” jump in to assist when you need them, LOL) to support or swap with other business owners who do the tasks you’d rather not.
+If you’re not ready to hire someone to help you, ask the family to support (even the “haters” jump in to assist when you need them, LOL!)
+Or swap with other business owners who do the tasks you’d rather not.

 Bartering is easier than you think.
 If you’re on Facebook, find a few business-related groups to join and contribute to a barter thread.
 Many groups allow this; you can start the conversation yourself if approved, and you’ll be amazed at how many responses you get.

 If you’re facing a challenge in your business, chances are others are too, so don’t be afraid to ask.

 Honestly, if you try to do everything all on your own, chances are all those balls you’re juggling will come tumbling down sooner rather than later.
 Ouch!

 Here are some tips for Creating an Online Business Timeline